Brian Kennett

 My initial guesstimates would be;

-• A more traditional Singaporean chili sauce, sort of jammy;
+- A more traditional Singaporean chilli sauce, sort of jammy;

-• A lime chili sauce, major heat but stunning with the roast pork as you’ll see;
+- A lime chilli sauce, major heat but stunning with the roast pork as you’ll see;

 All the food is amazing to look at.
 Stunning with the chili dips.
 Seriously, you have to come to Spicy Thai, Thai Cafe.
 To the food.
 We chose 3 Chef”s recommendations, and 4 other dishes.
 It’s just how we rolled this day.
 Chef’s recommendations were;